Ziggy (elephant): Early years

 Born in Asia, Ziggy was named after Florenz Ziegfeld, who purchased the elephant from John Ringling in 1920.
 Ziegfeld thought the elephant, then a 250-pound youngster, would be a good birthday present for his six-year-old daughter.
 However, the elephant was sold back to Ringling after the animal reportedly trampled through the Ziegfelds' greenhouse.
 Ringling, in turn, sold the elephant to Singer's Midget Circus.
-While touring with Singer's troupe, Ziggy bonded with a dwarf named Charles Becker, who taught the elephant how to dance, play a harmonica, and smoke cigarettes.
+While touring with Singer's troupe, Ziggy bonded with a little person named Charles Becker, who taught the elephant how to dance, play a harmonica, and smoke cigarettes.

 At the San Diego Exposition Children's Circus in February 1936, Becker fell ill, and Ziggy was paired with a new handler, Johnny Winters.
 However, the elephant did not respond well to Winters, and fled from the grounds.
 Ziggy was later found in Balboa Park, and Becker was called from his sickbed to coax the elephant out.
 Some reports claimed Ziggy had killed a trombone player in the midst of his escape, but this was never verified.
 In any case, the circus decided it could no longer keep the elephant, and sold him to Brookfield Zoo.
 Ziggy arrived at Brookfield in July 1936 and became a popular attraction for visitors.